 Luckily there is still one more option and that is low compression golf balls.

 Many golfers believe that in order to play their best game they need to use the “best” golf balls.
-The reason this isn’t the proper way to improve your game is because there is no such thing as the “best” golf ball.
+The reason this isn’t the proper way to improve your game is that there is no such thing as the “best” golf ball.
 There’s only the best ball for you.

 Often you will see high handicappers purchasing Pro V1s because those are the most popular balls on tour.
 The issue with that is balls are designed based on your handicap.
 If you’re a player that produces slices and hooks there are balls designed to help fix those issues.